|Responsible Executive:||Finance and Administration|

-4. Business Expenses – Other expenses normally associated with travel.
-They are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
+4. Business Expenses – Other expenses normally associated with travel that are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
 They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel.

 • Registration Fees – Registration fees incurred as a result of University business are allowable and must be substantiated with an agenda, paid receipt, and printed documents indicating the registration fee, and the place and date of the event.

 • Communication Fees – Communication expenses, including telephone calls, wires, internet and/or faxes, incurred as a result of University business are reimbursable.
 Communication expenses to contact the traveler’s family or for other non-business purposes are not eligible for reimbursement.
 Any calls to a traveler's personal residence for which the traveler is asking reimbursement must be justified.
 All communication expenses must be substantiated by a receipt.

 • Portage – Portage charges shall not exceed $1 per bag or a total of $5 per occasion.